Mills Lake and Jewel Lake, Glacier Gorge Trailhead, Rocky Mountain National Park, Colorado

 Jewel Lake is smaller and requires additional effort, but has a comparable aesthetic with greater opportunities for exploration and solitude.
 Both have excellent fishing and views of the peaks that define Glacier Gorge:

-The trail drops to Glacier Junction and bears left to Mills Lake (2.1 miles : 9,804').
-The trail turns south, crossing Glacier Creek twice and sections of cairn-marked rock slabs to Mills Lake (2.65 miles : 9,955').
+The trail drops to Glacier Junction and splits left to Mills Lake (2.1 miles : 9,804').
+It turns south across Glacier Creek twice and sections of cairn-marked rock slabs to Mills Lake (2.65 miles : 9,955').

 Here you'll enjoy terrific views of Glacier Gorge: The Arrowhead (12,387'), Powell Peak (13,208) and McHenrys Peak (13,327') form the west wall, while Pagoda Mountain (13,497') and Keyboard of the Winds - a line of pinnacles near the summit of Longs Peak - rise to the east.
 Chiefs Head Peak (13,579') and The Spearhead (12,575') cap the upper valley.